-It’s the soft area of skin between your vagina and bottom.
-It’s made up of skin and muscles.
+It’s the soft area of skin between your vagina and bottom (anus).
+It’s made up of layers of skin and muscles that support your pelvic floor and other internal organs.
 During childbirth the perineal skin and the muscles below it stretch to make room for your baby to be delivered.
-Sometimes the perineal skin and muscles are damaged or torn during a vaginal birth as your baby's head and shoulders are delivered, this can be more common in first time mums but not always so.
-Sometimes the perineum has to be cut (this is call an episiotomy) to allow some extra space or is performed in emergency situations.
-In most cases repair of a perineal tear or episiotomy is relatively straightforward and will be performed by your midwife or lead maternity carer (LMC).
-However sometimes the tear is more complex and may need you go to theatre for repair.
+Sometimes the perineal skin and muscles are damaged or torn during a vaginal birth as your baby's head and shoulders are delivered.
+This can be more common in first time mums but not always so.
+Sometimes the perineum has to be cut (this is called an episiotomy) to allow some extra space or is performed in emergency situations.

 - Is best performed after a warm bath or shower.